 The same expert woodworking skills and techniques used in spar making are now being applied to building our Beetle Flagpoles.

-A coat of Smith’s penetrating epoxy is applied as a primer coat, followed by a white primer and two coats of marine grade polyurethane paint.
-The pole is topped with a hand turned truck made of lignum vitae, and a solid douglas fir ball finished with genuine gold leaf.
+A coat of Smith's penetrating epoxy is applied as a primer coat, followed by a white primer and two coats of marine grade polyurethane paint.
+The pole is topped with a hand turned truck made of lignum vitae, and a gold ball to finish it off.
 The halyard is run through holes that are drilled and carved in the truck eliminating the need for any metal hardware.
 The pole comes complete with a bronze cleat for the halyard.

 Delivery and Installation available, along with other custom lengths.
 Contact us for pricing.

 Beetle, Inc. guarantees superb craftsmanship, careful selection of materials and intelligently engineered product that will stand the test of time and weather.